The following definitions govern the adjudication of temporary disability in pre-1998 claims.

 Temporary partial disability

-Temporary partial disability is a reduction in the ability to earn full pre-accident wages for a limited period of time as a result of the labour market's inability to accommodate the worker with the remaining physical and/or psychological effects of the injury.
-This includes workers who are partially disabled but unemployable without a medical rehabilitation (MR) program or work reintegration (WR) activities, and those who are not in need of these services to return to work.
+Temporary partial disability is a reduction in the ability to earn full pre-injury wages for a limited period of time as a result of the labour market's inability to accommodate the worker with the remaining physical and/or psychological effects of the injury.
+This includes workers who are partially disabled but unemployable without a medical rehabilitation (MR) program or return-to-work (RTW) activities, and those who are not in need of these services to return to work.

-Full benefits mean 90% of the worker's net average earnings (NAE) before the injury for pre-1998 accidents, or 75% of the worker's gross earnings before the injury for pre-1985 accidents.
+Full benefits mean 90% of the worker's net average earnings (NAE) before the injury for pre-1998 injuries, or 75% of the worker's gross earnings before the injury for pre-1985 accidents.

-Proportionate benefits mean some proportion of 90% of the worker's NAE before the injury and NAE after the injury for pre-1998 accidents, or some proportion of 75% of the worker's gross earnings before the injury and gross earnings after the injury for pre-1985 accidents.
+Proportionate benefits mean some proportion of 90% of the worker's NAE before the injury and NAE after the injury for pre-1998 injuries, or some proportion of 75% of the worker's gross earnings before the injury and gross earnings after the injury for pre-1985 injuries.

 Level of disability

-A worker who is temporarily partially disabled may be physically capable of returning to the workforce in some meaningful capacity without a MR program or WR activities.
-The worker may be able to perform a modified version of the pre-accident job or another suitable job.
+A worker who is temporarily partially disabled may be physically capable of returning to the workforce in some meaningful capacity without a MR program or RTW activities.
+The worker may be able to perform a modified version of the pre-injury job or another suitable job.

 A worker who has a temporary total disability as a result of a work-related injury is entitled to full benefits (90% of NAE for pre-1998 claims, or 75% of gross earnings for pre-1985 claims).

-- willing to co-operate in a MR program or WR activities which, in the WSIB's opinion, will assist in returning the worker to gainful employment, or
+- willing to co-operate in a MR program or RTW activities which, in the WSIB's opinion, will assist in returning the worker to gainful employment, or

 - available for suitable employment that is available to the worker.